 Reaction injection molding (RIM) is an industrial molding process.
 This method involves adding two or more liquid monomers or prepolymers to a mixing head, mixing under pressure, then injecting them into a closed mold, where they are polymerized and cured.

-It is suitable for small batch trial production in the process of product development, as well as short-run production, simple-structured coverings, and large thick-walled and uneven wall thickness products.
+It is suitable for small batch trial production in the process of product development, as well as short-run production, simple-structured coverings, and large thick-walled and uneven-wall thickness products.
 Therefore, it is frequently applied in the automotive and medical device industries.

 What are the differences between vacuum casting and reaction injection molding (RIM)?